cyclaero/shutdd/README.md

 A single push causes the system to shutdown.
 A double push causes the system to restart.
-A tripel push causes the system to enter single user mode.
+A triple push causes the system to enter single user mode.